lowercasename/gathio/FEDERATION.md

 ### Follow

-When the server receives a `Follow` Activity, it grabs the `actor` property on the `Follow`, and then makes a GET request to that URI with `'Content-Type': 'application/activity+json'` (we assume that `actor` is a dereferencable uri that returns us the JSON for the `Actor`).
+When the server receives a `Follow` Activity, it grabs the `actor` property on the `Follow`, and then makes a GET request to that URI with `'Content-Type': 'application/activity+json'` (we assume that `actor` is a dereferencable uri that returns us the JSON for the Actor).

-Assuming we can find the `Actor ` object, then we emit an `Accept` Activity back to the server, containing the full `Follow` that we just parsed.
+Assuming we can find the Actor object, then we emit an `Accept` Activity back to the server, containing the full `Follow` that we just parsed.
 This lets the other server know that we have fully processed the follow request.

 After this, we *also* send a `Create` Activity to the actor's inbox, containing an `Event` object with the information for this event.
 This is, at the moment, future compatibility for servers that consume `Event` objects.
 This is sent as a "direct message", directly to the inbox with no `cc` field and not addressing the public timeline.

 And finally we send the user a `Create` Activity containing a `Question` object.
 The `Question` is an invitation to RSVP to the event.
 Mastodon renders this as a poll to the user, which lets them send back to us a "Yes" RSVP directly from their client UI should they so choose.
 This is also sent as a "direct message".
+Some clients like Friendica, simply ignore `Question` objects, which is fine since the user can use built-in RSVP function of Friendica to RSVP anyway (see below).

 ### Unfollow